conestack/plumber/README.rst

     to be turned into a plumbing, esp. when referring to attributes declared on it.

-(plumbing) plugin / plugin class
+(plumbing) part / part class
-    A plumbing plugin provides attributes to be used for the plumbing through ``default``, ``extend`` and ``plumb`` declarations.
+    A plumbing part provides attributes to be used for the plumbing through ``default``, ``extend`` and ``plumb`` declarations.

 ``default`` decorator